 - As mentioned above, sambal (essentially chili mixed with other ingredients then ground) is one of the quintessential sauce in Indonesian cuisine, Western and Central Indonesia in particular.
 There exists specific sambal variations accompanying just about every kind of cuisine in Indonesia.
 Not only that, there is at least one unique sambal variety in a given region which is found nowhere else in or outside the country.
 One can probably spend a good chunk of their life just studying sambal mixes throughout Indonesia.

 - "Bakso" (meatballs) and "siomay" (dumplings) are often sold on roadsides on wagons as one of the most common sources of income for the lower class.
-They're sometimes sold quite close to the exposed water canals, which are full of garbage... but that is usually the least of your worries...

 - A common dressing on Indonesian food is kecap (soy sauce), made with water, soy and brown sugar.
 The kind sold in plastic bottles in the stores are usually pitch black, while the kind sold in large glass bottles at the countryside is usually thicker and brown.
 Indonesians usually recognize 2 types of kecap.
 One is sweet kecap, the other is salty kecap.
 Aside from the obviously explanatory difference in taste, they're generally discernable by their viscosity and aroma.
 Sweet kecap is quite thick, while salty kecap is basically like water or vinegar, except black.
 There are also variations made by mixing spices to the basic 2 tastes of kecap to produce other tastes.
 The British colonizers brought some back to Britain.
 Several culinary experiments involving tomatoes later, "ketchup" was born.

-- A kind of unique Indonesian food made of soy is "tempe", made by boiling soy several times over, seeding it with a particular kind of yeast* , and fermenting it.
+- A kind of unique Indonesian food made of soy is "tempe", made by boiling soy several times over, seeding it with a particular kind of yeastnote , and fermenting it.
 It's often used as a substitute for meat in poorer areas, but as of late it has also attracted foreign following given it's supposedly rich protein content.
 Indonesian tofu ("tahu") is usually firmer than Chinese or Japanese ones and served by frying.

 - Tea is usually served plain or with sugar.
 Tea with milk is rarely served outside of some restaurants.
 Iced tea is sold in bottles, mostly by the tea company Sosro, leading to the famous slogan "Apapun makanannya, minumnya Teh Botol Sosro!"
-(Whatever you're eating, drink Sosro bottled tea!)* .
+(Whatever you're eating, drink Sosro bottled tea!)note .
 Bottled iced tea is incredibly popular thanks to the hot tropical climate, and is recommended by Croatian pianist Maxim.